 Each spring, the Transylvania County School system invites the top scholars of each class to a Recognition Banquet.
 Selection of the scholars in grades ten through twelve is based on Transylvania County Scholars' course requirements plus a 3.8 weighted and a 3.5 unweighted GPA.
+Beginning with students entering high school in 2015-2016 and beyond, the weighted and unweighted GPA may be adjusted to align with changes for NC Scholars.
+If there is a change it will be determined during the 2015-2016 school year and the information will be included in next year's student handbook.
 The top ten percent of students in the junior class are recognized as Junior Marshals.
-Beginning with the graduating class of 2013, the Junior Marshals, including the Chief Marshal, will be determined by the following criteria: The student must be in the top 10% of the class and must be a Transylvania County Scholar.
+Beginning with the graduating class of 2013.
+The Junior Marshals, including the Chief Marshal, will be determined by the following criteria: The student must be in the top 10% of the class and must be a Transylvania County Scholar.
 Seniors will be recognized at graduation as Transylvania County Scholars and honor graduates.